-The analysis will be based on a functional prototype of a digital voting pass.
-This prototype is built by adopting and forking different specific libraries and systems to create a standalone voting ecosystem which is compatible with the cryptography used in the biometric chip of Dutch travel documents.
+The analysis of the research question will be based on a functional prototype of a digital voting pass.
+This prototype is built using existing libraries and systems to create a standalone voting system which is compatible with the cryptography used in the biometric chip of Dutch travel documents.
+Using the knowledge gained during the research phase, requirements for the system were created using the MoSCoW model, these can be found in Appendix D.